aadityabasisth/factorial-calculator.github.io/README.md

 	•	Input Validation: The input field only accepts positive integers.
 If you enter a non-integer or invalid number, an error message will be displayed.
 	•	Dark/Light Mode: The dark/light mode toggle uses icons from Font Awesome.
 Clicking the sun or moon icon will switch the theme.

-License:

-This project is licensed under the MIT License - see the LICENSE file for details.

-Contributing:

-If you want to contribute to this project, feel free to fork the repository, make your changes, and create a pull request.

-Enjoy using the Factorial Calculator! 😄

-This **README.md** provides a complete overview of the project, how to use it, and its setup.
-You can replace the placeholder `your-username` with your GitHub username if you're hosting it on GitHub.
-Let me know if you need any more modifications!